RobertMcMaster/BinaryToDecimalConverter/README.md

 # BinaryToDecimalConverter
-This C program converts binary numbers to decimal numbers and vice versa
+This C program converts binary numbers to decimal numbers and vice versa.